Which international destinations are reopening to tourists?

 Turkey

-Turkey made over $34.5 billion from tourism in 2019, and the transcontinental country is eager to get back in business.
+Turkey made over $34.5 billion from tourism in 2019, and the transcontinental country was eager to get back in business.

-According to Tourism Minister Mehmet Nuri Ersoy, the destination plans to restart domestic tourism by the close of May and hopes to receive international visitors from mid-June.
+Like many other countries, the popular destination opted to restart domestic tourism before beginning to welcome foreign visitors.

-During an interview with Turkish news channel NTV, Ersoy indicated that Turkey may reopen to Asian countries such as China and South Korea first.
+International flights routes to and from Turkey have been gradually restarting throughout June, with the UK, Germany, Austria, Croatia, Hong Kong and Switzerland among the 40 nations Turkey is now receiving travelers from.

-"The more transparent and detailed information we give, the more we will earn the confidence of tourists," Tourism Minister Mehmet Ersoy told Reuters earlier this month while revealing plans to open around half of Turkey's hotels this year.
+"The more transparent and detailed information we give, the more we will earn the confidence of tourists," Ersoy previously said while revealing plans to open around half of Turkey's hotels this year.

 Meanwhile, restrictions on intercity travel have been lifted, while restaurants, cafes, parks and sports facilities are permitted to reopen from June 1, along with beaches and museums.